-- 1) Intangible assets like goodwill, etc.; - 2) Advance payment for fixed assets not yet received; - 3) Assets solely used for post-manufacturing activities such as, sale, storage, distribution, etc. - 4) Copy Right, Mining Lease Right etc. However, these are to be included under non-operating expenses.

-3.4.0.3 In case a factory has land/buildings in other state, and no economic activity is carried out in the land/ building located in other state, then it should be recorded in Block C as it is owned by the factory.
-In case any economic activity is carried out, it will be treated as a separate production unit and will not be considered in the return for the factory under consideration.

-3.4.0.4 For estimating the total fixed assets in the factory sector, the ownership-approach (including the owner-like possession, like long-term lease) is followed in ASI, i.e., all assets owned by the factory, irrespective of whether they have been completely rented out or not for the part of/entire accounting year, is to be accounted in Block C.

-3.4.0.5 In the case of an operational lease, the ownership lies with the lessor and hence such leased-in fixed assets are not to be considered in Block C. However, in the case of a financial lease, the ownership lies with lessee and in such case, the same is to be recorded in Block C. The rent received for it, however, should be taken in Block G.
+- 5) Intangible assets like goodwill, preliminary expenses including drawing and design etc.: - 6) Advance payment for fixed assets not yet received; - 7) Copy Right, Mining Lease Right etc. if shown in Balance Sheet.
+However, these are to be included under non-operating expenses if same appears in Profit and Loss Account. - 3.4.0.3 In case a factory has land/buildings in other state, and no economic activity is carried out in the land/building located in other state, then it should be recorded in Block C as it is owned by the factory.
+On the other hand, if any economic activity is carried out, it will be treated as a separate production unit and will not be considered in the return for the factory under consideration. - 3.4.0.4 For estimating the total fixed assets in the factory sector, the ownership-approach (including the owner-like possession, like long-term lease) is followed in ASI, i.e., all assets owned by the factory, irrespective of whether they have been completely rented out or not for the part of/entire accounting year, is to be accounted in Block C. - 3.4.0.5 In the case of an operational lease, the ownership lies with the lessor and hence such leased-in fixed assets are not to be considered in Block C. However, in the case of a financial lease, the ownership lies with lessee and in such case, the same is to be recorded in Block C. The rent received for it, however, should be taken in Block G.